 Lab tests, X-rays and radiation treatment as an inpatient

-Operating room and recovery room services
+Operating room and recovery room services as an inpatient

 Rehabilitation services, such as physical therapy received through home health care